Alekseikorosov/EXPY-App/README.md

 ## Description

-EXPY is a web application for quizzes and tests.
-Users can create their own quizzes, take tests on predefined topics, and track their progress.
+EXPY is a web application where users can take various multiple-choice tests; additionally, registered users can create their own quizzes for others to take.

 ## Contributions
+Our team consists of three members.
 List of actions performed by each team member.

 **Juri Degtjarjov**